OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 #### Overview

 As part of the IPC mechanisms included on Android, content providers allow an app's stored data to be accessed and modified by other apps.
-If not properly configured, they could lead to leackage of stored sensitive data.
+If not properly configured, they could lead to leakage of stored sensitive data.

 #### Static Analysis

-The first step is to look into the `AndroidManifest.xml` in order to detect and identify content providers exposed by the app and identified by the  `<provider>` element.
+The first step is to look into the `AndroidManifest.xml` in order to detect content providers exposed by the app.
+Content providers can be identified through the  `<provider>` element.

-Check if the provider has the export tag set to "true": `android:exported="true"`.
+Check if the provider has the export tag set to "true" (`android:exported="true"`).
 Even if this is not the case, remember that if it has an `<intent-filter>` defined, the export tag will be automatically set to "true".

-Finally, check if it is being protected by any permission tag (`android:permission`) which will also limit the exposure to other apps.
+Finally, check if it is being protected by any permission tag (`android:permission`).
+Permission tags allow to limit the exposure to other apps.

 Inspect the source code to further understand how the content provider is meant to be used.

-> Useful strings to search for: `android.content.ContentProvider`, `android.database.Cursor`, `android.database.sqlite`, `.query(`, `.update(`.
+Search for the following keywords:
+- `android.content.ContentProvider`
+- `android.database.Cursor`
+- `android.database.sqlite`
+- `.query(`
+- `.update(`
+- `.delete(`

-Check if parametrized query methods <sup>[1]</sup> (query(), update(), and delete()) are being used, and if so, check if all inputs to them are properly sanitized (especially the `selection` argument).
+When exposing a content provider it should also be checked if parametrized [query methods](https://developer.android.com/reference/android/content/ContentProvider.html#query(android.net.Uri, java.lang.String[], java.lang.String, java.lang.String[], java.lang.String) "Query method in Content Provder Class") (`query()`, `update()`, and `delete()`) are being used to prevent SQL injection.
+If so, check if all inputs to them are properly sanitized.

-As an example of a vulnerable content provider we will use the vulnerable password manager app "Sieve" <sup>[2]</sup>.
+As an example of a vulnerable content provider we will use the vulnerable password manager app [Sieve](https://github.com/mwrlabs/drozer/releases/download/2.3.4/sieve.apk "Sieve - Vulnerable Password Manager").

 ##### Inspect the AndroidManifest
 Identify all defined `<provider>` elements:

 ```xml
 <provider android:authorities="com.mwr.example.sieve.DBContentProvider" android:exported="true" android:multiprocess="true" android:name=".DBContentProvider">
     <path-permission android:path="/Keys" android:readPermission="com.mwr.example.sieve.READ_KEYS" android:writePermission="com.mwr.example.sieve.WRITE_KEYS"/>
 </provider>
 <provider android:authorities="com.mwr.example.sieve.FileBackupProvider" android:exported="true" android:multiprocess="true" android:name=".FileBackupProvider"/>
 ```

 As can be seen in the `AndroidManifest.xml` above, the application exports two content providers.
 Note that one path ("/Keys") is being protected by read and write permissions.

 ##### Inspect the source code